What Are the Origins of Medieval Kyiv

-The transition from Oleg to Igor was relatively smooth, which further helped stabilize the nascent Kiev state.
+The transition from Oleg to Igor was relatively smooth, which further helped stabilize the nascent Kyiv state.
 There were no rival claimants to the throne and Igor was apparently content to learn the nuances of statecraft and warfare from Oleg.
 Igor observed the peace with Byzantium for most of his reign, but in 941 he led a major Viking raid against Constantinople with 10,000 men.
-The long ships had the early advantage, although they were eventually routed when the Byzantine forces used their mysterious “Greek fire.”
-The defeat forced Igor to revaluate his position, so he signed a new peace treaty with Byzantium in 945.
+The longships had the early advantage, although they were eventually routed when the Byzantine forces used their mysterious “Greek fire.”
+The defeat forced Igor to reevaluate his position, so he signed a new peace treaty with Byzantium in 945.
 The treaty left Igor’s son and successor, Sviatoslav I (ruled 945-972) in a solid political position.
-By the time Sviatoslav I became the Prince of Kiev, the geopolitical situation was changing rapidly throughout Europe.
+By the time Sviatoslav I became the Prince of Kyiv, the geopolitical situation was changing rapidly throughout Europe.

-The principality of Kiev was one of the most important Eastern European states during the Middle Ages.
+The principality of Kyiv was one of the most important Eastern European states during the Middle Ages.
 It would become a center of commerce and high culture and later spread Orthodox Christianity north to Moscow and other Russian cities.
-Kiev became important when Viking raiders and Slavic natives combined to form the Rus’ ethnic group in the ninth century and then built a powerful, stable political dynasty.
-The early Kiev princes established their reputation and foothold in Eastern Europe by carefully balancing warfare, diplomacy, and commerce with the older and more powerful Byzantine Empire.
+Kyiv became important when Viking raiders and Slavic natives combined to form the Rus’ ethnic group in the ninth century and then built a powerful, stable political dynasty.
+The early Kyiv princes established their reputation and foothold in Eastern Europe by carefully balancing warfare, diplomacy, and commerce with the older and more powerful Byzantine Empire.

 - Pritsak, Omeljan.
 “The Origin of the Rus’.”
 Russian Review 36 (1977) p.
 252